 Who does what in LeDeR

-As a result of the above governance changes and the new LeDeR policy, some of the roles and responsibilities within LeDeR will be changing.
-Below, we’ve outlined the key roles and any changes.
+Because of the new policy, some of the roles and responsibilities in LeDeR have changed.
+Below is an outline of the key roles and changes.

 National LeDeR team